 Damage caused by flooding from bodies of water outside your home (flood damage caused by plumbing failures is typically included in a standard policy).

-Damage caused by sewage backing up into your home, whether from a public sewer or private septic system.
+Damage caused by sewage backing (also referred to as sewer backup) up into your home, whether from a public sewer or private septic system.

 Valuable items that exceed your standard policy’s coverage limits, like jewelry, furs and collectibles.

 Your home-based small business, including its property and income replacement if you’re unable to work due to a loss

 Identity theft, including financial losses and legal costs.

 All of these endorsements are optional but worth considering in case something happens that your standard policy doesn’t cover.